amonks/monument/components.md

 Monument combines three discrete components.
 Any of them could be implemented separately, but together they make up a *Monument*.

-* Statue
+* Statue (object)

-* Plinth
+* Plinth (server)

-* Web Service
+* Web Service (cloud)

 ## Statue

 The statue is a 3d-printed bust of the subject.
 It sits on the plinth.
+The very bottom surface of the statue will have a notch to secure it into the plinth.

 At the bottom of the statue is a plaque inscribed with the name of the subject, the URL of the monument, and date of birth of the subject.

-The very bottom surface of the statue will have a notch to secure it into the plinth.

 Because it's produced to order, customers can choose their own material for the statue, based on budget or preference.

 ## Plinth

-The plinth is the thing you walk away from the fair with.
+The plinth is the thing you can walk away from the fair with.

 It's produced ahead of time.
 It contains a small webserver with a WiFi antenna.